2009 Hotel Shamo bombing: The bombing

-The attack took place inside the meeting hall of the Hotel Shamo in Mogadishu during a commencement ceremony for medical students of Benadir University and was carried out by a suicide bomber standing at near the front of the stage.
+The attack took place inside the meeting hall of the Hotel Shamo in Mogadishu during a commencement ceremony for medical students of Benadir University and was carried out by a suicide bomber standing near the front of the stage.
 The ceremony—the second since Benadir University was formed in 2002 and a rare event in war-torn Somalia—had attracted hundreds of people.
 In attendance were the graduates and their family members, University officials, and five ministers of the Transitional Federal Government (TFG).
 Security inside the meeting hall was light and all of the ministers' bodyguards were outside the hall.

 Casualties

 Suddenly, the hall shook and I heard a PAW! sound from the front of the ceremony, where most government officials and dignitaries were sitting.
 I got down on the ground and looked back.
 Dozens of people were on the ground under a huge cloud of smoke.
 Others were stampeding to the exit for safety.